voilaVitamin/voilaVitamin/README.md

 I like to type.
 Coding makes me type.
-I like Coding.
+I like building.
-Makes me a developer
+Developing makes me build.

 <!---
 voilaVitamin/voilaVitamin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.